AbhishekPandey2005/21days21projects/Project 9/README.md

   All the projects I have made till now in my 21Days21Projects journey

 # Day 10
-  Gender Style Transfer with Neural Networks
+  Creative AI Generating Art with Neural Style Transfer.

 # Overview:
   This project implements a neural style transfer approach where stylistic attributes from gender-specific reference images are applied to content images while preserving their structure.
 The method leverages pretrained CNNs for feature extraction and optimization to generate stylized outputs.